Mars Curiosity descent

 At a height above the surface of 11 kilometers, six more metal weights, each weighing 25 kilograms, were jettisoned to tilt the capsule again in readiness for the opening of its giant parachute.
 In less than two minutes, the parachute slowed the spacecraft from 400 meters per second to 80 meters per second.
 After the parachute opened, the heat shield fell away, exposing Curiosity's landing radar and cameras to the atmosphere.
 Immediately the cameras started taking images of the surface, at the rate of four frames a second.

-At an altitude of one mile (1.6 km), the parachute was released and the descent vehicle entered free fall for a moment before its eight retrorockets ignited, slowing the vehicle down for the final stage of landing.
+At an altitude of one mile (1.6 kilometers), the parachute was released and the descent vehicle entered free fall for a moment before its eight retrorockets ignited, slowing the vehicle down for the final stage of landing.
 Hovering just 20 meters above the ground, the descent stage deployed its Sky Crane to slowly lower Curiosity to the ground using three nylon tethers.
 Curiosity wheels touched the surface, the tethers were released and the descent stage moved well clear of the rover's landing spot before itself coming down on the Martian surface.

 Why use such a complicated device as the Sky Crane?
 Curiosity's predecessors, the Mars Exploration Rovers Spirit and Opportunity, came down using airbags to cushion their final fall, bouncing and rolling for some distance before coming to a halt.
 But Curiosity weighs five times as much and would have burst any airbags.
 The solution that NASA engineers came up with instead was the ingenious, if seemingly risky, Sky Crane.